 ACA #1: Utilize digital platforms such as web pages and social media sites as an alternative marketing platform to reach a wider potential customer base.
-Digital marketing, together with the traditional direct marketing strategy currently employed, maximizes the business’ market presence that will attract more customers, and can potentially drive revenues upward.
+Digital marketing, together with the traditional direct marketing strategy currently employed, maximizes the business’ market presence, attracting more customers, and potentially driving revenues upward.

-In our example above, there is a clear statement of the action that the firm must do, which is to use web pages and social media sites to reach more potential customers and increase market presence.
-Notice how the ACA above provides only an overview of “what to do” and not a complete elaboration on “how to do it”.
+In our example above, there is a clear statement of the firm’s action: to use web pages and social media sites to reach more potential customers and increase market presence.
+Notice how the ACA above provides only an overview of “what to do” and not a complete elaboration on “how to do it.”

 3. Identify the Advantages and Disadvantages of Each ACA You Have Proposed

 After specifying the ACA, you must evaluate them by stating their respective advantages (pros) and disadvantages (cons).
-In other words, you must state how your ACA is favorable to the firm (advantages) and its downsides and limitations (disadvantages).
+In other words, you must state how your ACA favors the firm (advantages) and its downsides and limitations (disadvantages).

 Again, your evaluation does not have to be too detailed but make sure that it is relevant to the ACA that it pertains to.

-Let’s return to the ACA that we have developed from step 2 which is utilizing digital platforms (e.g., social media sites) to reach more potential customers.
+Let’s return to the ACA we developed from step 2, utilizing digital platforms (e.g., social media sites) to reach more potential customers.
 What do you think will be the pros and cons of this ACA?

 Let’s start with its potential benefits (advantages).
 Using digital platforms is cheaper than using print ads or direct marketing.
 So, this will save some funds for the firm.
 In short, it is cost-effective.

-Second, digital platforms offer analytical tools that can measure your ads’ reach which makes it easier to evaluate people’s perception of what you’re offering.
+Second, digital platforms offer analytical tools to measure your ads’ reach, making it easier to evaluate people’s perceptions of your offering.

-Third, using social media sites makes it easier to communicate with any potential customer anywhere.
-You can easily respond to their queries especially if they are interested in your product.
+Third, using social media sites makes communicating with any potential customer easier.
+You can quickly respond to their queries, especially if they are interested in your product.

 Lastly, you can reach as many types of people as possible by taking advantage of the internet algorithm.

-Second, you have to deal with the increasing market competition as many businesses are already using digital platforms.
+Second, you must deal with the increasing market competition, as many businesses already use digital platforms.

 Third, you have to deal with negative feedback from your customers that are visible to the public and may affect their perception of your brand.

 After pondering over the pros and cons of your ACA, it’s time to write them concisely in your manuscript.
-There are two ways in which you can present it–by tabulating or by simply listing them.
+You can present it in two ways: by tabulating it or by simply listing them.